omshewale30/career-copilot2.0/README.md

 **If anything is confusing, just ask ChatGPT or Claude:**

-> "I'm setting up Jobbernaut Tailor.
+> "I'm setting up Career Copilot 2.0.
 Can you help me [create a .env file / understand the config / fix this error]?"

 AI assistants can guide you through any step.
 This README covers the basics, but they can provide personalized help for your specific situation.